 231. INDIVIDUAL TESTING-BINET.
 A course designed to familiarize the student with the Stanford-Binet Intelligence Scale, its administration and interpretation.
-Three credits, summer.
+Arrangements should be made through the department chairman.
+Three credits; summer.

 232. INDIVIDUAL TESTING-WAIS.
 A course designed to familiarize the student with the Wechsler Adult Intelligence Scale, its administration and interpretation.
-Three credits, summer.
+Arrangements should be made through the department chairman.
+Three credits; summer.

 233. INDIVIDUAL TESTING-WISC.
 A course designed to familiarize the student with the Wechsler Intelligence Scale for Children, its administration and interpretation.
-Three credits, summer.
+Arrangements should be made through the department chairman.
+Three credits; summer.

 235. REMEDIAL READING.
 Diagnostic and remedial reading techniques, how to recognize reading difficulties and improve reading skills.
-Three credits, summer.
+Three credits; summer.

 244. ADMINISTRATION AND SUPERVISION, ELEMENTARY.
 Organization, administration and supervision in the elementary schools.
-Three credits, summer.
+Three credits; summer.

 249. MENTAL HEALTH IN EDUCATION.
 Physiological and psychological factors related to emotional maturity.
 Identification of mental health activities.
 Individual mental health, classroom climate, patterns of acceptance and rejection.
-Two credits, spring.
+Three credits; spring.

 251. ADMINISTRATION AND SUPERVISION, SECONDARY.
 A course which presupposes some familiarity with problems of administration and supervision.
 An intensive study of the more important problems of organization and administration in secondary education.
-Three credits, autumn.
+Three credits; autumn.

 252. COUNSELING AND GUIDANCE.
 Principles and techniques of individual and group counseling with emphasis on the scope; needs; organization of the program; services to students, the instructional staff, and the administration; personnel needed for the program.
-Three credits, winter.
+Three credits; winter.

 256. CURRICULUM PLANNING.
 The relation of curricular materials to educational outcomes in terms of personal and social values.
 A brief review of curriculum investigations and their significance in the selection and evaluation of school materials and activities.
 Current practices in curriculum revision.
-Three credits, spring.
+Three credits; spring.

 261. METHODS OF RESEARCH.
 Methods of research applied to current educational issues and trends in America.
-Two credits, autumn.
+Two credits; autumn.

 265. SEMINAR.
 Topics in elementary education dealing with curriculum, personnel, school plant, finance, public relations, or other related areas.
-Two credits, winter.
+Two credits; winter.

 266. SEMINAR.
 Topics in secondary education dealing with curriculum, personnel, school plant, finance, public relations, or other related areas.
-Two credits, spring.
+Two credits; spring.